ilhamnoerr95/nextjs15-ai-socketio/README.md

 ## useFormStatus

-React hook that give status information about the last form submission
+React hook that give status information about the last form submission, this hook just only work inside <form> tag and client side.

 ex: const status = useFormStatus();
 useFormStatus() returns an object with the following properties: